-Since I was a child I’ve felt there was something great I’m meant to do, something beyond what I was doing.
-At times the feeling would take over, and I’d split between despair and hope that one day I’d discover what it was.
+Since I was a child, I’ve felt there was something significant I was meant to do, something beyond what I was doing.
+At times the feeling would take over, and I’d split between despair and hope that one day I’d discover my dreams.

-My parents spent a small fortune sending me to private school, that was a turning point.
-At 12 I couldn’t read, but the private school had different methodologies that worked for me, I was lucky.
+Over the years, my parents spent a small fortune sending me to a private school, but that was also a turning point.
+At 12 I couldn’t read or spell, but the private school had different methodologies that worked for me, I was lucky.
 Onward to high school, I was able to succeed based on my expectations.
-I got good marks and accepted to all the universities I applied for.
+I got good marks and was admitted to all the universities I applied for.

-Everyone said the first semester would be hard, a change of pace, that I would suffer but come out stronger.
-Those words seemed to have an effect on me, my first semester wasn’t too hard, I did my work and got decent marks.
-Unfortunately, that was my best semester.
-Afterward, I didn’t have much of a will to try, aside from a few classes.
+Everyone told me the first semester at university would be stressful, and I would suffer but come out stronger.
+Those words affected me.
+My first semester wasn’t too hard, and I did all my work and got decent marks.
+Unfortunately, due to these false expectations school wasn’t as scary as I expected.
+Afterwards, I didn’t have as much of a will to try so hard.

-At this point, life became a little more difficult because there was no longer a defined path.
-It was now a matter of my choices.
-At some point, I got a job at a call center and stayed longer than anyone would have expected.
-My brother got mad at me and told me and my parents that I was wasting my life, I was.
+At this point, life became a more difficult because there was no longer a defined path.
+It was a matter of my choices, and I didn’t care very much.
+At some point, I got a job at a call centre and stayed longer than anyone would’ve expected, myself included.
+My brother got mad at me and told my parents I was wasting my life, he was right.

-On my return, I went to college and learned something interesting: websites.
-At college I was a great student, I got good marks with relative ease and little effort.
-But I wanted something greater, that childhood dream was back, begging for more.
+On my return, I went to college and learned something interesting and useful: how to make websites.
+I was an excellent student and got superb marks with relative ease and little effort.
+But I wanted something more, my childhood dream was back, begging for more.